zend-server-plugins/Drupal/README.txt

 The Drupal plugin extends Z-Ray to display detailed information on all the elements working under the Drupal hood.
-You’ll be able to see a list the modules loaded on your page, together with the hooks and actions they invoked during the request.
-In addition, you’ll be able to see a list of functions called during the request and all the forms used on the page.
+You'll be able to see a list the modules loaded on your page, together with the hooks and actions they invoked during the request.
+In addition, you'll be able to see a list of functions called during the request and all the forms used on the page.
 Last but not least - Z-Ray will display useful information on the current user.

 - **Called Functions**: provides a list of all the called Drupal functions on the page.
 Get the function name together with the name and values for any parameter passed for the function.